dentarg/auth0-blog/_posts/2017-10-24-chromedevsummit-summary-day-one.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Wordpress + PWA 🚀🚀🚀 <a href="https://t.co/vQuQxAblUk">pic.twitter.com/vQuQxAblUk</a></p>&mdash; Chrome Dev Summit 🔥 (@unicodeveloper) <a href="https://twitter.com/unicodeveloper/status/922613789593358336?ref_src=twsrc%5Etfw">October 24, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **[Sam Dutton](https://twitter.com/sw12)** and **[Rowan Merewood](https://twitter.com/rowan_m)**gave a talk titled **Progressively improving e-commerce**.
 They mentioned that _$123 billion_ was spent on mobile e-commerce in 2016 in the US alone.
 They also highlighted that most purchases on mobile are now on the web but conversion rates are lower than on desktop.
-They talked about how to build better landing and browsing pages, reduce login and checkout friction, and implement network-resilient, offline-enabled search.
+They talked about how to build a better landing and browsing pages, reduce login and checkout friction, and implement network-resilient, offline-enabled search.
 Their session can be [found on Youtube](https://www.youtube.com/watch?v=F2GRAYyTF9Y).

-**[John Pallet](https://twitter.com/robertnyman) and [Francois Beaufort](https://twitter.com/RickByers)** talked about **Building a Modern Media Experience**.
+**John Pallet** and **Francois Beaufort** talked about **Building a Modern Media Experience**.
 They higlighted best practices for building mobile web media.
 The best practices included how to pre-load your media assets, handle playback controls, autoplay and offline.
 Check out their [session on Youtube](https://www.youtube.com/watch?v=WRSEJCKu7zA).

 In between talks, there was a **Leadership Panel** that consisted of _Darin Fisher_, _Paris Tabriz_, _Grace Kloba_, _Thao Tran_, _Tal Oppenheimer_, _Matthew McNulty_, _Alex Komoroske_, and _Alex Russell._ Several brilliant questions were asked by the audience.
 Check out the [answers given by the panel to the audience](https://www.youtube.com/watch?v=TU8fy8PHAl0).